Natural Areas: Deam Wilderness

-The Forest Service allows camping on most of the property (exceptions apply; see posted information at the trailheads for the latest information) and that makes the Deam a favorite of local backpackers.
+There are more than thirty miles of trails in The Deam and all, except for portions of the Sycamore Loop, permit horses.
+The Forest Service also allows camping on most of the property (exceptions apply; see posted information at the trailheads for the latest information as well as trail maps should you wish to carry one with you) and that makes the Deam a favorite of local backpackers.
 Designated campsites are available on a first-come, first-served basis, but the Forest Service generally permits off-trail camping in the rest of the wilderness.

-Monroe County.
+Monroe County and Brown County.
 From the intersection of IN 46 and IN 446, go south 12.3 miles on IN 446, then turn left on Tower Ridge Road.
 Proceed 4.3 miles to Grubb Ridge, or 6.1 miles to Hickory Ridge.

 Nearby Natural Areas